Welcome to The Elder Pinot e-cellar door

 Our philosophy is to produce a limited quantity of single vineyard, estate grown wines from only the best vintages.
 We are dedicated to excellence and uncompromised quality, with an emphasis on the elegant, savoury characteristics and structure of great pinots.

-Our vineyard is located at the Southern end of the Te Muna Valley, at the confluence of the Huangarua and Ruakokopatuna rivers, and protected from the South by a low rise.
+Our fruit is sourced from a vineyard located at the Southern end of the Te Muna Valley, at the confluence of the Huangarua and Ruakokopatuna rivers, and protected from the South by a low rise.
 The vines are in sight of Craggy Range and Escarpment vineyards, but on a significantly more elevated terrace, resulting in a largely frost free site.

 The soil profile is elevated river bed over large limestone boulders; seriously stony, with very low fertility and a notable mineral element.
 Planted in 80% Pinot Noir and 20% Pinot Gris, the Pinot Noir vines are 20+ years old, spread across a number of clones, and the Pinot Gris vines are 15-17 years old.